Tours RUN FROM 1st MARCH - 31st OCTOBER.

 Avoid disappointment by phoning or emailing in advance -> +44 (0)1239 851998 | email@example.com

 Once you're here, nothing is too much trouble, all questions will be answered to the best of our abilities and you will be as close to the equipment as the distillers.
-We even invite you to put your head inside the still so long as we're not distilling at the time!
-If we are distilling while you're there, then you can taste the alcohol straight from the still.

 "John’s stories from his years as an organic farmer as well as his ventures into the world of whisky are what make the tour - he is a fascinating individual that you could easily listen to for hours.
 He gave us a complete history of how he began as an organic farmer, how he approached Springbank distillery in 1992 for the first organic whisky of the modern era and how he later commissioned a few barrels from Loch Lomond in 2000."